TrueFengTingGuo/My-Digital-Painitng-Practise/README.md

-# Artwork Practice
+# Digtial Painting Practice
-This is a place where I post my recent artwork projects
+This is a place where I post my recent artwork projects.
+It involves full color painting, character design, concept about ingame object concept and game enviorment.

 # License
 All images are owned by this github, specifically owned by FengTing Guo (Alex).